HTTPArchive/almanac.httparchive.org/src/content/en/2019/ecommerce.md

       </tr>
     </tbody>
   </table>
   <figcaption>Figure 16.
-Distribution of instrinsic image dimensions (in pixels) per ecommerce page.</figcaption>
+Distribution of intrinsic image dimensions (in pixels) per ecommerce page.</figcaption>
 </figure>

 The median ('mid-range') dimensions for images requested by ecommerce pages is 247x196 px on mobile and 240x192 px on desktop.
 10% of images requested by ecommerce pages are at least 693x512 px on mobile and 800x546 px on desktop.
 Note that these dimensions are the intrinsic sizes of images, not their display size.